aquasecurity/starboard/docs/design/design_nsa_spec_support.md

 ### TL;DR;

-Add a new starboard controller to support the NSA specification checks to enhance our Kubernetes Hardening capabilities.
-The controller will ClusterComplianceReport CRD and generate a new report after pre-define interval
+Add a new starboard controller to support the generation of the compliance report , a.k.a NSA The controller will ClusterComplianceReport CRD and generate a new report after pre-define interval

 1. A new Compliance folder will be introduced to compliance configuration files